Financial Strategy · May 2026 · 7 min read

 Sensitive financial data never needs to leave your machine.
 Modern local AI tooling like the Model Context Protocol (MCP) makes it possible to process your finances securely without exposing your proprietary data to the cloud.

-Case in Point: Startup Finance Metrics MCP Server
+Case in Point: The AI-Powered Startup Dashboard

 What it does: